apache/cordova-docs/www/docs/en/2.2.0/cordova/storage/sqlresultsetlist/sqlresultsetlist.md

 Details
 -------

-The SQLResultSetList contains the data returned from a SQL select statement.
+The <a href="../sqlresultset/sqlresultset.html">SQLResultSet</a>List contains the data returned from a SQL select statement.
 The object contains a length property letting you know how many rows the select statement has been returned.
 To get a row of data you would call the `item` method specifing an index.
 The item method returns a JavaScript Object who's properties are the columns of the database the select statement was executed against.

 Supported Platforms
 -------------------